ARCTraining/hpc2-software/_sources/course/conda.md

 ```
 ````

+(removing-a-conda-environment)=
 ### Removing a Conda environment

 It is also possible to delete a Conda environment through the `remove` subcommand.
-This [command is outlined below](#removing-packages) in relation to removing specific packages but can also be used to delete an entire Conda environment.
+This [command is outlined below](removing-packages) in relation to removing specific packages but can also be used to delete an entire Conda environment.

 To remove the `py39-env` we created earlier we use the command: